-The sense of incongruity grew stronger with each site we visited.
-At Pointe de Hoc I followed meandering trails through lush grass to a series of abandoned concrete bunkers that had contained 155 mm canons.
+The sense of incongruity grew stronger with Normandy Beach site we visited.
+At Pointe de Hoc I followed meandering trails through lush grass to a series of abandoned concrete bunkers that had contained 155mm cannons.
 On D-Day, the 2nd Ranger battalion scaled the 98-foot high cliffs using using rope ladders and grappling hooks while under heavy fire, suffering 60% casualties during the initial assault and the following two days.
 Yet on the day I visited, it was a picture of serenity; turquoise waters lapped the rocky cliffs and a fishing boat puttered by just offshore.

 At Utah Beach I explored the dark inner recesses of German casemates, where enormous anti-tank artillery guns were quietly rusting away.
-Just beyond Gold Beach I followed a clifftop trail past a bomb crater for a view of the town of Arromanches and its pretty little bay, still ringed by Mulberry harbors, artificial docks set into deep water to facilitate offloading the thousands of troops and tons of equipment needed to support the Allied invasion.
+Just beyond Gold Beach I followed a clifftop trail past a bomb crater for a view of the town of Arromanches.
+Its pretty little bay is still ringed by Mulberry harbors, artificial docks set into deep water to facilitate offloading the thousands of troops and tons of equipment needed to support the Allied invasion.

 Our final stop was the Normandy American Cemetery and Memorial.
 On a hilltop overlooking Omaha Beach, 9,387 white marble crosses marked the graves of American soldiers who were killed during the D-Day Landings and the Battle of Normandy.
 Some crosses were engraved with the names of soldiers but many simply carried the inscription: “Here Rests in Honored Glory a Comrade in Arms Known But to God.”